unicef/magicbox-aggregate-mobility/README.md

 Aggregate Airport Mobility
 ==========================

-Aggregate Amaedus mobility data by administrative boundary to produce CSV output
+Aggregate Amadeus mobility data by administrative boundary to produce CSV output

 ## What is this?